Melkey Cabrera hits 3-run HR, Pirates beat Rockies 9-4

+DENVER (AP) — Melky Cabrera didn’t get an especially good pitch to hit.
+He still managed to connect.

-DENVER (AP) — Dario Agrazal pitched three-run ball into the sixth inning, Melkey Cabrera hit a three-run homer, and the Pittsburgh Pirates beat the Colorado Rockies 9-4 on Friday night.
+Cabrera hit a three-run homer and Dario Agrazal pitched three-run ball into the sixth inning, leading the Pittsburgh Pirates past the Colorado Rockies 9-4 on Friday night.

 Starling Marte had three hits and tied a career-best with four runs scored.
 Josh Bell also had three hits and drove in a pair of runs, and Bryan Reynolds doubled twice and drove in a run for the Pirates, who guaranteed themselves at least a split of the four-game series.